tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/刷新预热问题_intl_en.md

 	- URL prefetch: A maximum of 1,000 URLs can be prefetched each day, and a maximum of 20 URLs can be submitted for each prefetch task.
 It takes about 5 to 30 minutes for the prefetch to take effect, depending on the file size.

 [](id:q3)
-### Will the cached content on CDN cache nodes be updated in real time?
+### Will the cache on CDN nodes be updated in real time?
-No. The cached content on CDN cache nodes are updated based on the [Cache Expiration Configuration](https://intl.cloud.tencent.com/document/product/228/38424) you configured in the console.
-If you need to update a file's cache in real time, use [Cache Purge](https://intl.cloud.tencent.com/document/product/228/6299).
+No. The cached content on CDN cache nodes are updated based on the [cache validity](https://intl.cloud.tencent.com/document/product/228/38424) you configured in the console.
+If you need to update a file's cache in real time, use [cache purge](https://intl.cloud.tencent.com/document/product/228/6299).